nicolasfritzges/git/README.md

 git clean -n
 ```

-Then when you are comfortable (because it will delete the files for real!) use the -f option:

 Luego con el -f se ejecuta la opcion y se descartan los cambios hechos en los archivos en rojo.
 ```php